Regional Impact Grants & Give NCW

 - Funding for items purchased or activities completed prior to grant decisions

-- Sponsorships for fundraising, for-profit events or recurring events directly related to organizational fundraising
+- Sponsorship for fundraising, for-profit events, or recurring events directly related to organizational fundraising

 - Grants for political campaigns or organizations that directly or indirectly participate in them

 - Grants are for 501(c)3 nonprofit organizations in Chelan, Douglas, and Okanogan counties, with the exception of those that serve the Methow Valley.
 Government entities, (excluding public educational institutions,) and religious organizations defined by the IRS in Section 170(c)1 or 170(b)1A are also eligible.
 All other organizations are required to have a 501c3 fiscal sponsor prior to submitting a grant request.